Naga fireballs of Mekong

 - Phosphine is not a light gas, it is heavier than air.
 Naga lights though rise up in the air very quickly.

 Thus the hypothesis of phosphine is rejected and specialists focus more on other self-inflating gases: burning gas seems to be the most logical explanation for Mekong fireballs.
-But – even if scientists find another igneous gas rising from the sediments of Mekong – why don’t we observe similar phenomenon elsewhere – in other tropical rivers and lakes?
+But – even if scientists find another igneous gas rising from the sediments of Mekong – why don’t we observe a similar phenomenon elsewhere – in other tropical rivers and lakes?
 How can a bubble of gas rise up that quickly without being extinguished?

-Also the imaginary organic sediments of Mekong seem not to exist – river here, for the most part, has a sandy bed with occasional rocks.
+Also the imaginary organic sediments of Mekong seem not to exist – the river here, for the most part, has a sandy bed with occasional rocks.

 Popular Thai movie "15 Kham Duan 11" ("The 15th of the 11th Lunar Month", made in 2002) offers another explanation – here Laotian monks place clay eggs on the river bed – these rise to the surface and there light up.
 There are though serious drawbacks in this fine movie, which seem to make this proposed explanation flawed (if art is taken seriously): more or less safe and controlled diving in this muddy, powerful river is nearly impossible with modern diving gear.

 Often it is considered that fireballs are created artificially – just like some people find fun in making crop circles or other weird things.
-Now it is essential to keep the big festivities running – after all this event has been turned into a highly profitable show (but spread among huge local communities – what isn’t bad at all).
+Now it is essential to keep the big festivities running – after all this event has been turned into a highly profitable show (but spread among huge local communities – which isn’t bad at all).
 One can easily see that there might be a commercial interest to "maintain" this phenomenon artificially.

 Hoax is impossible?

 Locals deny a possibility of the hoax – naga fireballs often are observed in very secluded places where the putative "organiser" of fireballs has nearly no chances to impress anyone.
 It is just weird to imagine countless Thai and Laotian people keeping themselves busy by making illuminations in remote lakes and rivers.